Looking to propagate your favorite rose bush? You can easily grow roses from cuttings taken from the plant you want to multiply.

 Remove all the flowers, buds, smaller stems, and leaves except the top two sets of leaves on the stem.
 Getting rid of excess leaves reduces the leaf surface, effectively minimizing the amount of water loss.

 Additionally, removing leaves ensures the plant focuses on root production instead of maintaining leaves, buds, and flowers.
-In the end, you will be in a better position to make more roses.
+In the end, you will be in a better position to make more rose plants.

 3. Prepare the Stem for Rooting